-Advanced individual piano lessons for those students who are preparing for a recital, audition, or a transfer exam, or for those who wish to study at an advanced level.
-Advanced instruction includes supervised practice, concert attendance and ensemble participation.
-Enrollment for a second semester ensures uninterrupted study for students who are preparing to transfer as music majors.
+Advanced individual piano instruction for students preparing to audition, transfer or who wish to perform in a recital or study at an advanced level.
+Each student must complete a minimum of 10.125 hours per week in a combination of individualized practice, lessons, concert attendance and individual performance.
+Enrollment in subsequent semesters ensures uninterrupted study for students preparing to transfer as music majors.
 May be taken a total of four times.
 162 hours laboratory.

-MUS-19 - Music Appreciation

-UC, CSU (C-ID MUS 100)
+MUS-19 - Music Appreciation 3 units UC, CSU (C-ID MUS 100)

 A broad survey of music in the Western world, including terminology for describing musical elements, forms, and styles.
 Organized to acquaint students with the roles of music and musicians in society and with representative musical selections through listening, reading, writing, and live performance.
-54 hours lecture.
+54 hours lecture